isabella232/dynamic-media-classic.en-1/help/dynamic-media-classic-desktop-app.md

 ## Known limitation in Dynamic Media Classic 2021.1

 * The **[!UICONTROL Server]** drop-down list is empty after updating to Dynamic Media Classic desktop app 20.21.1 &ndash; Scenario: You install and sign in to Dynamic Media Classic 20.20.1 or 20.20.2, then close the application.
-Then update to Dynamic Media Classic 20.21.1.
+Then you update to Dynamic Media Classic 20.21.1.
 When you attempt to sign in, the **[!UICONTROL Server]** drop-down list in the **[!UICONTROL Sign in to your account]** dialog box is empty.
-To work around this issue, [manually clear the cache](#clear-cache).
+To work around this issue, you must [manually clear the cache](#clear-cache) (see steps above).

 ## Known limitations in Dynamic Media Classic 20.20.1 (fixed in 20.20.2)